we-make-websites/wmw-coding-guidelines/README.md

 * Keep code transparent, sane, and readable
 * Keep the code base scalable
 * Maintain the code base's performance

+## Applying the guidelines

+When you are writing new code you are expected to maintain the guidelines, if you update an existing feature you are expected to update any non-adhering code that you interact with or change.
+This means you are not expected to fix the whole file when adding new functionality, just the code you write or change.

+### Frame 1 & 2
+You must apply all guidelines manually; there is no automatic linting available.

+### Frame 3
+Use `yarn format` to automatically check your CSS and JS code.
+You will have to manually apply the guidelines to HTML and Liquid as there is no linter available.

+> **🗒 Note:** Older Frame 3 projects will not adhere to the new HTML and Liquid guidelines as they were written after Frame 3 was launched.

 ## Can I contribute to the guidelines?